 You’re eating right and getting just the right amount of exercise.
 You know that if you treat your body well, you can increase your chances of becoming pregnant.
-And you’re taking your daily multivitamin because you know, vitamins are important; but, do you know what they ‘re exactly doing for you?
+And you’re taking your daily fertility vitamins because you know it’s important to supplement your nutrition.
+But do you know what vitamins actually help with?

 The term “vitamin” refers to a limited category of nutrients, but it is used more commonly to refer to any number of chemicals that help the body function or grow.
 True vitamins are named with single letters– though vitamin B is actually a group of chemicals.
-Let’s take a look at the effects of vitamins and how they can improve your fertility.
+Let’s take a look at the effects of fertility vitamins on your body.

 Vitamin B is actually a complex of eight chemically distinct vitamins.
-The B vitamins are interrelated, and some of them require others in order to work, so you should make sure your multivitamin includes the complete B vitamin complex.
+The B vitamins are interrelated, and some of them require others in order to work.
+You should make sure your multivitamin includes the complete B vitamin complex.
 You will often see vitamins B1, B2, and B3 listed as thiamine, riboflavin, and niacin, respectively.
 Vitamin B9, or folic acid, is so important, we’ll talk about it by itself a little later.

 Vitamin B12 can increase sperm count, and deficiency of B12 is linked to genetic damage in sperm.
-Some studies have also linked B12 deficiency in women to problems both in ovulation and in the implantation of a fertilized egg.
+Some studies have also linked B12 deficiency in women to problems in ovulation and implantation of a fertilized egg.

 Vitamin C regulates hormone levels, especially the hormone progesterone.
 Progesterone is important in the development of uterine lining, and medications containing progesterone can increase the chance of successful implantation after repeated failure.
 Studies also show that vitamin C can increase sperm count and sperm quality in men by up to ten times.